 Grab a tile brush and pool tile safe soap.
 The soap usually has muriatic acid in it which can stain your deck, so be sure to hold it over the edge of your pool instead of directly over your patio to prevent spillage and stains.
 When starting the brushing process, you want to start at the skimmer and work your way around the pool from there.
 Make sure to get the whole tile, top to bottom.
 When you get to the corners, make sure to use an up and down motion to get under the corners where algae usually grows.
 Make sure to take a look back at what you’ve brushed so far and double check you’ve cleaned all of the tile.

 Make sure you have your telepole ready with a net attached to it.
 You can start by determining the flow of the pattern and work against that so you can keep the debris in your net.
-Once your net starts to get full, make sure to empty the debris in a trash bin or an appropriate place in
+Once your net starts to get full, make sure to empty the debris in a trash bin or an appropriate place in your yard.

 Now that you are ready to vacuum your pool, you will want to first make sure that you pool is turned back on.
 The pool with need to be on in order to work with the vacuum to ensure a proper cleaning.
 Now, you’ll want to lock your vacuum head into your hose.
 Next, drop your hose into the pool and plug it into your vacuum’s base.
 You can extend your pole as long as you need it so you can have better control on it.
 Submerge your hose into the pool so it is full of water.
 Then, with the part of the hose that is outside of the water, bring that over to the skimmer or wall port and plug it in there (pools can have either options, be sure to determine what port you will use before vacuuming.)
 Now that your vacuum is plugged in and on, you want to make sure to get all of the spots in the pool, even the ones where you can’t see any debris and algae.
 Once you have vacuumed the whole pool, you can take your vacuum head out of the water and unplug your hose from the skimmer.
 When retrieving the hose from the water, you want to wind up the hose nice and tight and connect the hose with the hose connector.